hananils/kirby-colors/README.md

         query: site.contrasts
 ```

 You will have to make sure that the references field returns either a single color or an array of colors.
-Use methods like `split` to handle comma-separated strings, e. g. `site.constrasts.split`.
+Use methods like `split` to handle comma-separated strings, e. g. `site.contrasts.split`.

 If you'd like to reference a field on the same page as your colors field, you'll have to watch for changes in order to get live updates: